uniconstructor/demandbaselabs/FormConnector/README.md

 *If you are not already using the cloud-based Form Connector, talk to your Customer Success Manager about an upgrade!*

 #Installation

+** Before proceeding make sure you have spoken to a Demandbase Solution Consultant as the code below may not apply to you.
+Demandbase has recently rolled up all the different scripts into one system and the approach below is not for everyone. **

 To add the Demandbase Form Connector to your web forms:

 1. Replace "Email" and "Company" in the snippet below with the actual IDs from the email and company fields on your form.